-Last season, Hobart posted a 13-3-2 overall record under Griffin's guidance, logging its 10th straight winning season.
+Hobart posted a 13-3-2 overall record in 2016 under Griffin's guidance, logging its 10th straight winning season.
 The Statesmen went 5-1-2 in the Liberty League, finishing second in the conference standings and earning a spot in the Liberty League tournament for the second year in a row.
 Hobart tallied the program's most wins since 2011 (16-4-0).

 In 2015, Griffin led the Statesmen to a 12-5-3 overall record.
 Hobart earned a spot in the Liberty League tournament and took top-ranked St. Lawrence to two overtimes before falling 1-0 in a tournament semifinal.
 The Statesmen finished with an 11-8-1 overall record in 2013 and in 2012 finished the year with a 10-6-0 overall mark.

 In 2011, Griffin led the Statesmen to their fifth NCAA Tournament berth in the last six years.
 Hobart notched a 16-4-0 overall record and a 6-2-0 mark in Liberty League play.
 The Statesmen's 16 victories put them second on the Hobart list for wins in a season, and the Statesmen earned an at-large bid into the NCAA tournament, making their sixth appearance in the tournament in program history.

 In 2010, Hobart posted a 7-6-4 overall record, for the program's fifth consecutive winning season.
 In 2009, Griffin led Hobart to the its first Liberty League Championship and fourth straight NCAA Tournament berth.
 The Statesmen posted a 15-4-2 overall record after advancing to the second round of the NCAA tournament.